 As the parent of a disabled child whose condition may have been caused by malpractice, you need to have some understanding of the laws and your right to seek justice.
 These laws vary by state and can be complicated, but knowing the basics and having the right lawyer will help you make better decisions for your child.

 A fundamental law to know is the statute of limitations because it limits the time you have to take legal action against those responsible.
 In Illinois, you have two years from the time of the negligent medical error, or from when it should have reasonably discovered, to file a lawsuit.

 There may be some exceptions, but no case can be filed more than eight years after the incident occurred with a minor.
 This means you need to take action relatively quickly.

 In 2005 Illinois legislators capped the amount of non-economic damages victims can recover in medical malpractice cases at $500,000.
 This type of damages refers to anything that is not an actual, monetary cost, like pain or emotional suffering.
 The state’s Supreme Court overturned that cap in 2010, declaring it unconstitutional.

 Disability Rights in Illinois

 Your child with disabilities is protected by federal laws like the Americans with Disabilities Act and state laws, including the Illinois Human Rights Act.
-These, and several other federal laws, ensure your child is not discriminated against, has access to public spaces, and has access to a free and appropriate education.
+These and several other federal laws ensure your child is not discriminated against, have access to public spaces, and has access to a free and appropriate education.

-Having a child with disabilities, the discrimination you are most likely to face is at school.
+A disabled child could face discrimination at school.
 Public schools must provide your child with special education services, technology, assistive devices, and anything else needed for the same education other children receive, within reason.
 If you believe your child is not being given everything necessary, you can take legal action under these laws.